NahomAzmach/Bond-Identifier/README.md

 # Key Lessons for me
 ---
- *Tabspace* • Implementing a BST with insert and lookup functions<br>
+ &emsp;• Implementing a BST with insert and lookup functions<br>
- *Tabspace* • Traversing a BST recursively to find target nodes<br>
+&emsp;• Traversing a BST recursively to find target nodes<br>
- *Tabspace* • Writing clean by separating tree and node implementations because at first, I tried to implement       this all under one class. <br>
+&emsp; • Writing clean by separating tree and node implementations because at first, I tried to&emsp;implement this all under one class. <br>